jm-cc/pm2/nmad/README.md

-3. if nmad is launched through the cmdline launcher, then a "-R <string>" parameter is taken as a railstring, with the same syntax as NMAD_DRIVER
+3. if nmad is launched through the cmdline launcher, then a "-R <string>" parameter is taken as a railstring, with the same syntax as NMAD_DRIVER.
+Please note that cmdline launcher is only for debug purpose and manages only 2 nodes.

-4. if another launcher is used, it may set a selector using the 'sesion' interface.
+4. if another custom launcher is used, it may set a selector using the 'sesion' interface.

 5. in any other case, 'self' is used for intra-process; 'tcp' for